What is a Kano Model

 - Eliminate any reverse features: Feature 2: Although it will reduce the processing time, customers are not ready to pay the processing charges during admission.

-- Finally, ignore all indifferent features as they don’t add any value: Feature 4- Sensor-based lighting system does not matter for the customers.
+- Finally, ignore all indifferent features as they don’t add any value: Feature 4- Sensor-based lighting system does not matter to the customers.